-I once saw an interview with Sara Blakely, the founder of Spanx and America’s youngest female billionaire recently said in an interview that her father taught her a different definition of failure growing up.
+I once saw an interview with Sara Blakely, the founder of Spanx and America’s youngest female billionaire.
+In the interview she said her father taught her a different definition of failure growing up.
 She was taught that instead of defining failure as the outcome, define it as not trying.

-For more information and detailed instructions on how to redefine your definition of failure and identify the inputs you need to succeed by downloading our free Goal Setting and Action Planning Worksheet and our Monthly Prospecting Activity Calculator from the B2B Sales Connections Free Download Centre.
+Want more information and detailed instructions on how to redefine your definition of failure?
+First, identify the inputs and daily activities you need to succeed by downloading our free Goal Setting and Action Planning Worksheet and our Monthly Prospecting Activity Calculator from the B2B Sales Connections Free Download Centre.

 Remember, it’s not how many sales you closed today, it’s how many you started today.